 To twist the recipe a little, you have two possibilities: Use a flavored syrup or use another Gin.
 As there are so many Gins on the market, there are plenty of options for you.
 Basically, you can try any type, from London Dry to New Western.
 Personally, I like to experiment with more modern Gins.
 One of my favorites for a Gin Sour is Gvine Gin, a grape forward variation.
 But Hendricks (cucumber forward), Iron Balls Gin (Pineapple forward), and Bobby’s Gin are great ways to jazz up your Gin Sour recipe.

 By using a colored syrup, you can also change the appearance of a Gin Sour.
 One way to achieve this and not changing the taste too much is using Butterfly Pea syrup.
 This dark blue syrup will change color when you add acidic ingredients.
 And as we use lime juice in the recipe, you will get a bright pink Gin Sour.

 Egg white or no egg white in a Gin Sour

 For me, every sour should have a foamy top.
 It just belongs to the drink.
 If you use fresh, organic eggs, there’s no problem health and taste-wise.
 Egg white even adds a layer of texture, making your cocktail extra smooth.
 I highly recommend enjoying your sour cocktails with egg white.

 However, in the basic sour recipe, there’s no egg white mentioned.
 That means the base ingredients of spirit, lemon juice, and syrup are enough to create a Sour of any kind.

 - 2 oz Gin

-Add all ingredients (except the garnish) into a shaker and shake it for 30 seconds.
-This will help the egg white of build the beautiful foam.
-If you don’t like egg white you can start with the next step.
+- Add all ingredients into a shaker without ice and shake it for 20 seconds.
+That will help the egg white build the beautiful foam.
+(If you don't like egg white, you can start with the next step)